A safe, reliable and environmentally sound way to store and generate electricity.

 *According to the U.S. Environmental Protection Agency, carbon-based power sources such as coal and natural gas add about 1,000 pounds of carbon to the atmosphere for every megawatt-hour produced.
 Once operational, the Goldendale project will eliminate more than 1.7 tons of CO2 emissions each year.

-In October 2020, a dozen stakeholders from the environmental nonprofit sector and the energy industry—including Rye Development, American Rivers, American Whitewater and more—signed a joint agreement to address climate change “by both advancing the renewable energy and storage benefits of hydropower and the environmental and economic benefits of healthy rivers.”
-The agreement specifically calls out closed-loop storage projects as part of the solution.
+In October 2020, a dozen stakeholders from the environmental nonprofit sector and the energy industry—including Rye Development, American Rivers, American Whitewater and more—signed a joint agreement to address climate change.
+The agreement emphasizes the dual benefits of hydropower and healthy rivers, specifically highlighting closed-loop storage projects as part of the solution.